Tarun962/Sudoku-Game/README.md

 # Sudoku-Game
-So hello friends this is my first project inside this project i have made sudoku game.
+So hello friends this is my first project inside this project I have made a sudoku game.

 So, this is a Sudoku Game Project.